 I am a rootless academic.
 While writing my dissertation back in 2015, I left Brooklyn with my partner for Butte, Montana, where she had landed a tenure-track gig as a professor of literature at the local university.
 Until recently, I taught environmental ethics to aspiring petroleum engineers in a part-time capacity.
 Unfortunately, Montana Tech’s general antagonism for the humanities coupled with a hostile fiscal climate at the state level means that I became too expensive to keep on, even at the laughable sum an adjunct lecturer earns.
 So reading and writing has become, once more, an uncompensated vocation.

-At present, I’m completing revisions for my book on the concept of atrocity, trying to get a prison book program off the ground, co-curating the CINEMAtech Film Series, and raising our (now two year old) daughter, a first-generation Montanan.
+At present, I’m completing revisions for my book on the concept of atrocity, trying to get a prison book program off the ground, co-curating the CINEMAtech Film Series, and raising our (now two year old) daughter.
 I also happen to be an avid hiker and backpacker.

 Moving from the Big Apple to the Big Sky obviously expanded my hiking opportunities quite dramatically.
 Butte is a gritty old mining town nestled in the Rocky Mountains with close access to the Continental Divide Trail and a number of nearby national forests and parks.
 I use this blog as a record of my hikes in Montana and elsewhere.
 Besides photographs and unfiltered commentary, I try to provide a bit of historical context or folk wisdom about the trails I hike.